vitessio/website/content/docs/launching/server-configuration.md

 ### Logging

+Vitess servers write to log files, and they are rotated when they reach a maximum size.
+It’s recommended that you run at INFO level logging.
+The information printed in the log files come in handy for troubleshooting.
+You can limit the disk usage by running cron jobs that periodically purge or archive them.

 Vitess supports both MySQL protocol and gRPC for communication between client and Vitess and uses gRPC for communication between Vitess servers.
 By default, Vitess does not use SSL.